 Our company — Keybridge Web — is the online division of Keybridge Communications.
 In the beginning, we spent most of our time developing websites for large PR clients.
 Then one day, we had a spark of inspiration: Why not provide Fortune 500-quality websites to smaller organizations, as well?

 So that’s what we started doing.
 Given recent advances in content management and eCommerce software, sites that used to cost hundreds of thousands of dollars can now be built for just a fraction of that amount.
-In fact, they can be created for as little as $7,500 — and completed within a few weeks.
+In fact, they can be created for as little as $7,500 — and glitch free.